uebling/Foobar/Level 4/readme.md

 ### Gun to a guard fight
 You and a bad guy are trapped in a room with mirror walls.
 Calculate how many ways there are to shoot him with a laser gun that has a maximum effective range.
 And don't shoot yourself.

-This problem was surprisingly easy for level 4.
+This problem was surprisingly easy for level 4 because it played right into my strengths.
 The main challenge was to figure out what they mean by "dimensions" of the room and where the walls are relative to the lattice points.
 Then I stumbled over a Python peculiarity where I changed elements of a list without wanting to nor realizing that I did it.

 The inputs here are:
 1. The "dimensions" of the room (which is rectangular)